“I use new kinds of technology to tell new kinds of stories.

-“I Use new kinds of technology to tell new kinds of stories.
-Specifically, I’m interested in science storytelling around environmental futures.
-My main area of ecological research is water.
 I stand with those who defy categorization.
-We are prototyping just futures, in places that do not exist. for people they will one day be, for the liquid, the hybrid, the cyber, the unreal.”
+We are prototyping just futures in places that do not exist.
+For the people, they will one day be, for the liquid, the hybrid, the cyber, the unreal.”

--Amelia Winger-Bearskin, Artist Statement 2023
+-Amelia Winger-Bearskin, Artist Statement 2025

 About

 In 2023-2024, she created the Virtual Reality experience for the feature film Fancy Dance.
 Directed and produced by Erica Tremblay, a fellow Seneca-Cayuga woman and friend, the film was the first Cayuga Language Feature Film and the first to be filmed on Amelia and Erica’s reservation in Grove, Oklahoma.
-The film stars Lily Gladstone, premiered at the Sundance Film Festival, has won numerous awards, is currently in theaters, and is streaming on Apple.
+The film stars Lily Gladstone premiered at the Sundance Film Festival, has won numerous awards, is currently in theaters, and is streaming on Apple.
 She also created a short experimental film, I WOULD LIKE TO BE MIDNIGHT / I WOULD LIKE TO BE SKY, which premiered at film festivals including ImagineNATIVE, DeadCenter Film, Maoriland, and is on display at the Columbus Museum of Art and the NVIDIA GTC Art Gallery.

 In 2022 she was awarded a MacArthur Foundation Award as part of the Sundance AOP Fellowship cohort for her project CLOUD WORLD / SKYWORLD which was part of The Whitney’s Sunrise/Sunset series.